solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ### Monitoring

 Once the application and database are deployed, the next phase is to manage the new cloud-based data workload and supporting resources.
-Microsoft proactively performs the necessary monitoring and actions to ensure the databases are highly available and performed at the expecting level.
+Microsoft proactively performs the necessary monitoring and actions to ensure the databases are highly available and performed at the expected level.

 Flexible server is equipped with built-in performance monitoring and alerting features.
 All Azure metrics have a one-minute frequency, each providing 30 days of history.
-Alerts can be configureed on metrics.
+Alerts can be configured on metrics.
 The service exposes host server metrics to monitor resource utilization and allows configuring slow query logs.
 Using these tools, it is possible to quickly optimize workloads and configure the server for the best performance.

-Azure can to monitor all of these types of operational activities using tools such as [Azure Monitor](https://learn.microsoft.com/azure/azure-monitor/overview), [Log Analytics](https://learn.microsoft.com/azure/azure-monitor/platform/design-logs-deployment), and [Azure Sentinel](https://learn.microsoft.com/azure/sentinel/overview).
+Azure can monitor all of these types of operational activities using tools such as [Azure Monitor](https://learn.microsoft.com/azure/azure-monitor/overview), [Log Analytics](https://learn.microsoft.com/azure/azure-monitor/platform/design-logs-deployment), and [Azure Sentinel](https://learn.microsoft.com/azure/sentinel/overview).
 In addition to the Azure-based tools, external security information and event management (SIEM) systems can be configured to consume these logs as well.

 Administrators should [plan their monitoring strategy](https://learn.microsoft.com/azure/azure-monitor/best-practices-plan) and resource configuration for the best results.
 Some data collection and features are free, while others have associated costs.
 Focus on maximizing the applications' performance and reliability.
 Identify the data and logs that indicate the highest potential signs of failure to optimize costs.
 See [Azure Monitor Pricing](https://azure.microsoft.com/pricing/details/monitor/) for more information on planning monitoring costs.